 Participants at this retreat worked in a collegial and supportive atmosphere to write original soup-to-nuts exercises for use in their own classes, and to share with others by contributing them to an open access archive of curricular resources.

-This workshop introduced participants to the TIER protocol for replicable empirical research.
-It are intended for faculty members interested in teaching their own students to follow this protocol to document the statistical work they do for senior theses, other independent research projects, or papers written for classes.
+This workshop introduced participants to the TIER Protocol for replicable empirical research and other tools for research transparency.
+It was designed for faculty members and librarians interested in teaching students at their own institutions to adopt transparent and reproducible methods in the statistical work they do for senior theses, other independent research projects, class papers, and exercises.

-These workshops introduced participants to the TIER protocol for replicable empirical research.
-They are intended for faculty members interested in teaching their own students to follow this protocol to document the statistical work they do for senior theses, other independent research projects, or papers written for classes.
+This workshop introduced participants to the TIER Protocol for replicable empirical research and other tools for research transparency.
+It was designed for faculty members interested in teaching students at their own institutions to adopt transparent and reproducible methods in the statistical work they do for senior theses, other independent research projects, class papers, and exercises.

-The 2015-2016 TIER Faculty Fellows gathered to discuss strategies for implementing transparent teaching methods at their home institutions and to promote such work to colleagues in the greater academic community.
+The outgoing 2017-18 TIER Fellows and the incoming 2018-19 cohort gathered to discuss strategies for implementing transparent teaching methods at their home institutions, and to promote such work to colleagues in the greater academic community.